Kos/rtable/README.md

     - page refresh and bookmarking works (url is updated as you navigate)
     - control-click on buttons works (navigation is normal links with extra JS on top)

-Status: *proof of concept*, has some tests, needs a little tidying up still
+Status: *alpha*, works, has tests, needs more features, ready for some field testing.

 ## Features